 This is when something changed my life path, a realisation of what I am to do.
 The photo stories and a social aid project started here.
 A project called ‘Give Them Light‘.
 It wasn’t easy to live here, but it was true life to me, it was my home now.
 I wished to do something to support these communities.

-Soon the ‘Give Them Light’ project grew into something more, I kept backpacking to more places, supporting natural disaster survivors and visiting tribal communities.
+The ‘Give Them Light’ project grew into something more, I kept backpacking to more places, supporting natural disaster survivors and visiting tribal communities.
 I lived among some ethnic tribes in Malaysia, India, Nepal, Philippines and Vietnam, creating social projects and telling their stories.

 PHOTOGRAPHY & STORYTELLING